KEY ESSAY WRITING SKILLS

 This analysis is a bit more sophisticated than the analysis in Example 1, with methods and big ideas brought in, but you should be able to see that it’s doing all of the same things we saw in the first example:

-• First and foremost, it explains the reasoning.
+• It explains the reasoning.
 It says why that piece of evidence suggests that Ralph is quite a cruel boy.

 • It builds on the first bit of evidence by showing a worse example of cruelty – this is in part because the evidence comes from later in the text – and also by linking Ralph’s cruelty to big ideas about human nature.